British Rail Class 139: Technology

-The Class 139 units are typical of the Parry People Mover concept, in that they utilise flywheel energy storage to recapture and supply the motive force for moving the vehicle.
+The Class 139 units are typical of the Parry People Movers concept, in that they utilise flywheel energy storage to recapture and supply the motive force for moving the vehicle.
 The flywheel captures the vehicle's kinetic energy when the brakes are used, and re-uses the energy for acceleration.
 This eliminates the need for a large diesel engine.
 The small onboard engine (fuelled by LPG) is used to initially bring the flywheel up to speed, to add speed to the flywheel after the vehicle is started in motion, and to provide power for the onboard systems.

 Usage

 The concept of using the lightweight railcar dates from 2006, when a year-long pilot scheme began on the Stourbridge Town branch line on Sundays, using a PPM50 unit constructed in 2002 and numbered as 999 900 under TOPS.
-The success of this trial led to the provision of regular services using the technology in the franchise plans for the new West Midlands Franchise.
-Following the award of the franchise to London Midland, they placed an order for two PPM60 units with Parry People Movers, through Porterbrook leasing, with the service itself operated for them by Pre Metro Operations.
+The success of this trial led to the provision of regular services using the technology in the franchise plans for the new West Midlands franchise.
+Following the award of the franchise to London Midland, it placed an order for two PPM60 units with Parry People Movers, through Porterbrook leasing, with the service itself operated by Pre Metro Operations.